epam/edp-install/docs/use-cases/application-scaffolding.md

 5. Create CD Pipeline.
 To enable application deployment create a CD Pipeline with a single environment - Development (with the name `dev`).

-6. Go to Headlamp -> EDP -> CD Pipelines tab and push the `+` button to create pipeline.
+6. Go to EDP Portal -> EDP -> CD Pipelines tab and push the `+` button to create pipeline.
 In the `Create CD Pipeline` dialog, define the below values:

   - **Pipeline tab**:
     - Pipeline name: `mypipe`